nachocaru/xaprb.com/content/blog/2006-06-19-xaprb-scripts-relicensed.md

 ---
 title: "Announcement: Xaprb scripts are re-licensed"
-author: Baron Schwartz
-excerpt: '<p>I have re-licensed some of my scripts under the LGPL, which means you can use them as part of other non-GPL software.</p>'
-layout: post
 permalink: /2006/06/19/xaprb-scripts-relicensed/
 ---
 I have re-licensed some of my scripts under the [LGPL][1], which means you can use them as part of other non-GPL software.